 THE BEGINNER’S GUIDE TO BECOMING A GREAT VIDEO EDITOR FOR FILM, TELEVISION, AND ONLINE CONTENT.

-InFocus film editing instructor Jeremy Klassen wants to tell aspiring video and film editors, “If you want to become a good video and film editor, learn everything.
+InFocus film editing instructor Jeremy Klassen shares, “If you want to become a good video and film editor, learn everything.
 Don’t be beholden to a specific way of thinking.”

-He also cautions against getting hung up on the software—it’s just a tool.
+He also cautions against getting too hung up on the software—it’s just a tool.
 Every editor works differently.
 There are editors who are adamant that Avid Media Composer is the only way to edit, while some editors are adamant that Adobe Premiere is the only way, and still other editors swear by Final Cut Pro.
-But don’t be fooled by their passion: it doesn’t matter what video editing software you use.
+But don’t be fooled by their passion.
+It doesn’t matter what video editing software you use.

-For example, as a professional editor, software is important.
 You’ll want to know or at least be aware of all the different editing software available.
-Since you’ll be working on a lot of different projects in the industry and you’ll likely need to know all of the tools at one point or another.
+Since you’ll be working on a lot of different projects in the industry, you’ll likely need to know all of the tools at one point or another.

 Through video and film editing, you take things that already exist or exist in a state that hasn’t been fully formed and create something new out of them.
 That’s why a good editor is someone who can think outside the footage.